for communication and dissemination activities

-the European Maritime and Fisheries Fund (EMFF) programme
+delivered under the European Maritime, Fisheries and Aquaculture Fund (EMFAF) programme

 In accordance with Regulation (EU) 2018/1725 of 23 October 2018 on data protection (hereinafter the Regulation), the European Climate, Infrastructure and Environment Executive Agency (hereafter CINEA) collects your personal data only to the extent necessary to fulfil the precise purpose related to its tasks.